mirumee/ariadne-website/website/blog/2023-06-15-ariadne-graphql-proxy.md

 Ariadne GraphQL Proxy is now available!

-Ariadne GraphQL Proxy is a Python toolkit for implementing GraphQL APIs that combine local and remote schemas into single graph.
-It also supports schema manipulation for adding, replacing and removing existing GraphQL types, fields and resolvers.
-It also provides a query router ("splitter") and caching framework for both resolvers and parts of queries.
+Ariadne GraphQL Proxy is a Python toolkit for implementing GraphQL APIs that can combine local and remote schemas into single graph.

+While this is a 0.1 release, plenty of utilities are already implemented:

+- Query router that splits GraphQL queries from clients into a valid subqueries for upstream GraphQL servers.
+- Foreign keys and relations between schemas.
+- Caching framework for both resolvers and parts of queries.
+- Functions for schema manipulation that enable adding, replacing and removing existing GraphQL types, fields and resolvers.

-> **Note:** Ariadne GraphQL Proxy is currently in technology preview stage.
+Please note that Ariadne GraphQL Proxy is currently in technology preview stage.

 <!--truncate-->